Wisconsin vs Alabama Prediction — AI Finds CAN'T MISS CFB Lines & Props (Sep 13)

 Remi Robot Icon

-Remi, our AI sports wizard, has been pouring over mountains of data from every simulation between the Badgers and Crimson Tide and using recursive machine learning and industry leading AI to crunch the data to a single cover probability.
+Remi, our AI sports genius, has been pouring over tons of data from every past game between the Badgers and Crimson Tide and using recursive machine learning and kick-ass AI to examine the data to a single cover probability.

-The Algorithm has been most focused on the growing emphasis knucklehead sportsbettors tend to put on player performance factors between a Badgers team going up against a possibly improved Crimson Tide team.
-Trends look to say the true game analytics might reflect a moderate lean against one Vegas line in particular.
+Remi has been most keyed in on the trending factor knucklehead sportsbettors often put on player performance factors between a Badgers team going up against a possibly improved Crimson Tide team.
+In reality, the true game analytics appear to reflect a moderate lean against one Vegas line in particular.

 Unlock this in-depth AI prediction and all of our CFB AI picks for FREE now.